matthewchute/face-detect/README.md

 # Description:
-Facial detection of an image or video using OpenCV.
+Facial detection for an image file or video from your webcam using OpenCV.

 # Requirements:
 OpenCV for python